 Valerie Worthen, of Wilmington, Del., demands restitution from Duane Morris, LLP, in Philadelphia for back pay, benefits and future earnings on eight counts, including violations of the FMLA and the Americans with Disabilities Act.
 She also asks the court to prohibit the firm from allegedly maintaining a policy of discriminating against employees based on their disabilities.

 According to the complaint, Worthen worked as a legal assistant at Duane Morris beginning in December 2010.
-Approximately one month later, Worthen's doctor diagnosed her with a precancerous breast disease, which required the plaintiff to take periodic medical leaves for treatment.
+Approximately one month later, Worthen's doctor diagnosed her with a medical condition that required the plaintiff to take periodic medical leaves for treatment.

 In October 2012, the claims says, the plaintiff submitted FMLA documentation to the human resources department on the recommendation of her doctor.
 A month later, Worthen informed the human resources manager that she would need to enroll in the firm's health insurance program because her husband's employer would no longer provide coverage, she says.